jianlin-cheng/DeepGRN/README.md

 ## Prepare your input data for prediction:

+The following sections are for users who wish to generate their own training/prediction dataset.
 If you are interested in the DREAM-ENCODE Challenge 2016 data that we use in our experiment, we have prepared the [step by step guideline](data/README.md) to generate the input for training and prediction.

 ### Target region